-- The Pharmacy must require that a Covered Person enrolls or opts in to an auto-ship program on a drugby-drug basis only after the initial fill.
-Covered Persons must opt in to an auto-ship program for each covered prescription after the initial fill. - The Pharmacy must obtain the Covered Person's consent to opt in to the auto-ship program after the initial fill.
-The Pharmacy may not assume or activate a Covered Person's opt-in at the same time as the initial fill for the Prescription Drug Service. - The Pharmacy must allow the Covered Person or their designee to opt out of the auto-ship program at any time. - The Pharmacy must provide two separate successful and complete shipping reminders prior to autoshipping the Prescription Drug Service.

-- The Pharmacy must cease auto-shipments upon becoming aware that the Covered Person has entered a skilled nursing facility, has elected hospice service, has died, or the Prescription Drug Service is now covered under Medicare Part A or B. - The Pharmacy must provide a full refund for any Prescription Drug Service dispensed under their autoship program that is not wanted by the Covered Person for any reason.
+- The Pharmacy must require that a Covered Person enrolls or opts in to an auto-ship program on a drug-by-drug basis only (each covered prescription) after the initial fill. - The Pharmacy must obtain the Covered Person's consent to opt in to the auto-ship program after the initial fill.
+The Pharmacy may not assume or activate a Covered Person's opt-in at the same time as the initial fill for the Prescription Drug Service. - The Pharmacy must allow the Covered Person or their designee to opt out of the auto-ship program at any time. - The Pharmacy must provide two separate successful and complete shipping reminders prior to auto-shipping the Prescription Drug Service. - The Pharmacy must cease auto-shipments upon becoming aware that the Covered Person has entered a skilled nursing facility, has elected hospice service, has died, or the Prescription Drug Service is now covered under Medicare Part A or B. - The Pharmacy must provide a full refund for any Prescription Drug Service dispensed under their auto-ship program that is not wanted by the Covered Person for any reason.
 The full refund must be applied for both new Prescription Drug Services ordered by the Prescribing Provider and auto-shipped refills. - The Pharmacy cannot require as a condition for a refund for a Prescription Drug Service that the Covered Person must return unwanted medications.